NASA-IMPACT/csdap-delivery-auth/README.md

 1. Load the environment variables you configured in the previous step: `source .env`
 1. Make note of the username and password you received by email.
 Run the account setup command: `csdap-auth setup-account -u <username> -p "<temporary password>"`
 1. Create a new password and provide it when prompted.
-Provide your name as well, when prompted.
+Provide your name as well, if prompted.

 ## Set up Multi Factor Authentication (MFA)